 DE&I OKR examples

 Establishing DE&I OKRs as part of your environmental, social, and governance (ESG) initiatives can help you develop the company culture you envision.
-To inspire you, we’ve compiled a list of DE&I OKR examples you can look over when writing OKRs for your teams, departments, or company.

 - Objective: Enhance our company’s reputation to reflect an open and accepting workplace

 - Key result 1: Gain responses from 80% or more of the company in an initial benchmark survey

 - Key result 2: Hold three diversity, equity, and inclusion trainings with an attendance rate of 100%

 - Key result 3: Improve the number of diverse candidates in the pipeline by 20%

 - Key result 4: Publish three blog posts about diversity, equity, and inclusion as it relates to our culture per quarter